 SBIRT in Hospitals

 In addition, SBIRT is one of the incentive measures for Oregon's hospitals.
 As part of this program hospitals are working to implement SBIRT in emergency departments throughout the state.
 Technical assistance on this measure is being provided by OHA and the Oregon Association of Hospital and Health Systems.
 Additional resources on implementing SBIRT in the ED include:

 Oregon Health & Sciences University (OHSU) has received their second SAMHSA grant for implementing SBIRT throughout the state of Oregon.
 This new grant, called the SBIRT Oregon Training Initiative, will be focusing on training medical residents, social work and counseling student interns, and other behavioral health learners to facilitate SBIRT in both primary care and other healthcare settings.

 SBIRT Billing and Payment

 *Update to billing codes - New*

 The Oregon Health Authority is standardizing SBIRT billing and payment policies for all payer sources.
 We must take care to ensure compliance in service delivery and bill submission to different payer types (e.g. Medicare and Commercial).

 SBIRT coding and billing policies and regulations are a work in progress, and varies based on payer.
 SBIRT is a covered benefit for all Oregon Medicaid patients and for a wide range of provider types.
 Under current billing policies and regulations, Oregon providers may be eligible for reimbursement for a majority of their patients.

-AMH Approved Evidence-Based Screening Tools
+HSD-Approved Evidence-Based Screening Tools

 Approved Evidence-Based Practices (EBP)